JeremS/textp-eval/README.md

 # Textp-doc
 This library provides some helper one may use to eval textp documents.
+Can only eval from clojure for now.

 ## Installation
 Deps coords: